feran15/feran15/README.md

 - 👋 Hi, I’m @feran15
 - 👀 I’m interested in learning more programming languages
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React with Node.js.
 - 💞️ I’m looking to collaborate with more experienced people
-- 📫 How to reach me abodundepaul2022@gmail.com or 09068111302
+- 📫 How to reach me abodundepaul2022@gmail.com or 09122676896

 <!---
 feran15/feran15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.